cloudacademy/openshift-voteapp-demo/README.md

 Upload the S2I Frontend builder image into the ```cloudacademydevops``` DockerHub repo

 Note:
-1. Use your own DockerHub repo
+1. Consider using your own DockerHub repo

 ```
 docker login